code402/datasette-lambda/README.md

 IAM roles, API Gateway and Lambda entities to expose your Datasette instance to the web.

+### Watching logs

+`./tail-logs <stack-name>` will watch the CloudWatch logs for the Lambda (NB: not the API Gateway) service - this can be useful for debugging runtime errors in Datasette itself.

 ### Destroying

 Run `./delete-stack <stack-name>` to tear down the infrastructure.

-## Maintainer use: Building layer

-`./build-datasette-layer <version> <ip>` will SSH to an Amazon Linux 2 server, install the latest Datasette, package it, and publish it as a Lambda layer that contains:

-- the most recent version of Datasette and its dependencies
-- [Mangum](https://github.com/erm/mangum) and its dependencies, to permit Datasette's ASGI implementation to be exposed to API Gateway requests

-This could be made more maintainer-friendly.
-It currently requires that you:

-- know the version of the latest Datasette
-- have previously started an Amazon Linux 2 instance

 ## Known issues / future work

-- [ ] Downloads from S3 should use an atomic fetch/rename to be robust against transient errors
+- [x] Downloads from S3 should use an atomic fetch/rename to be robust against transient errors
 - [ ] We should embed the DB in the Lambda package itself, when possible, to avoid the coldstart S3 fetch
 - [ ] Repeated calls of update-stack should be robust against template-not-changed errors
 - [ ] Fix issue with `base_url` not always being respected in generated URLs (maybe issue in how we use Mangum?)